auberamas/pychatbot-wantou-ramassamy-int3/README.md

 #### Executing the main
 Then execute the main.
-When you execute the program a menu displays all the features available.
+When you execute the program, the menu of all the features and the available actions are displayed.
+You can choose to :
-To execute a feature input the integer linked to it : a number between 1 and 6 included.
+* Execute a feature : input 1, then enter the integer linked to chosen feature : a number between 1 and 6
+* Ask a question : input 2, then asks your question

 Then the program ask you if you want to execute another action :
 * Input the integer 0 to stop the program
-* Input the integer 1 to continue : the menu is displayed again, you can enter your feature choice as the beginning.
+* Input the integer 1 to continue : the menu and the choice of actions is displayed again, you can enter your feature choice as the beginning